zcassini/fcc-twitchtv/README.md

 # webpack-starter-template
-A starting temlpate with webpack, stylus, yeticss, and jade.
+A starting template with webpack, stylus, yeticss, and jade.

 #####Clone the repo to a new directory
 `git clone git@github.com:zcassini/fcc-twitchtv.git PROJECTNAME`